A good brand strategy positions you in your future customers’ minds and aligns the goalposts for your whole

 2. Your brand’s vision What does the future look like for your business?
 What are the short, medium and long term goals of your brand?

 This is a long-term view of your path forward.
 It pushes you to consider the direction your company is heading in.
 It’s intended to be future-oriented, so consider the next five years, then challenge yourself to consider the next twenty years.

 3. Your brand’s values What truths underlie your business?
 How do things get done?

-Brand values can seem like corporate mumble jumbo.
+Brand values are key in your brand strategy can seem like corporate mumble jumbo.
 Unfortunately, because they got spoilt by businesses who derived their values based on what they think consumers want to hear vs. what they actually believe.
 When this hasn’t worked theses brands have chopped and changed and ended up with values that meant nothing to anybody.

 4. Your brand positioning What will your brand be famous for?

 Brands stand out by being clear about what they sell and who you sell it to.
 Typically, people don’t want to lose out on customers so they keep their positioning message vague and all-encompassing.
 When in fact, they need to exclude certain customers to position yourself as an expert with a certain group of customers it’s time to find a niche!

 5. Your brand promise What phrase captures it all?

 Some call it a Tagline, others a Slogan, but that’s really just jargon for a promise your brand is making.
 A brand promise makes an emotional all-encompassing statement to customers, which must be the 100% authentic truth about what they will experience with your brand.

 What are the benefits of a solid Brand Strategy?

 An effective and clearly defined brand strategy gives you a major edge in increasingly competitive markets.

 The clearer your brand is attracts employees and customers to your brand.

 Because you stand out and are clear about who you are and what you believe.
 Your audience becomes engaged and United because they share the same purpose or the internal talent, lowering recruitment costs.